Geeksltd/MSharp.Docs/Domain/Properties.md

 # Properties
 Properties define the structure of an entity and usually hold values.

 Persisted properties hold data, meaning, it is used to store data permanently.
 When developer creates a persisted property, M# creates a corresponding SQL Table Column.
-For example, the illustration below has two persisted properties "First nName" and "Last name".
-Both of the properties are used to retrieve and store data permanently and correspond to a SQL Table "Column Names".
+For example, the illustration below has two persisted properties `First name` and `Last name`.
+Both of the properties are used to retrieve and store data permanently and correspond to a SQL Table `Column Names`.

 ```C#
 using MSharp;